commonsyllabi/explorer/README.md

-# Common Syllabi - Explorer
+# Cosyll

- The [Syllabi Explorer](https://explorer.common-syllabi.org) is a platform on which educators can publish and browse syllabi.
+ [Cosyll](https://cosyll.org) is a platform on which educators can publish and browse syllabi.

 ## Running